Update: MySQL query cache is deprecated as of MySQL 5.7.20, and is removed in MySQL 8.0. – mysql.com

-One of the most misconfigured MySQL performance features, is MySQL Query Cache Size.
+One of the most misconfigured MySQL performance features, is MySQL query_cache_size.
 This post references a web server with 32 gigabytes of RAM where the existing config had MySQL’s query cache size set incorrectly to 4 gigabytes.
 The thought behind it seemed to be that more is better.
-Since the server has free RAM available, setting MySQL Query Cache Size very large reduces cache prunes, thus increasing performance.
+Since the server had free RAM available, setting MySQL Query Cache Size very large would reduce cache prunes, thus increasing performance.
 THAT’S WRONG!

 This is an extremely common misconception and understandably so, because query cache sizing depends a lot on your database size, database query types, ratio of database reads vs writes, database traffic, hardware, etc.

 A MySQL query cache size of 200 megabytes may even be too large!
 The key is to start very small (maybe 10mb), then increase in small increments while trying to keep a high ratio of query cache hits and also a low amount of query cache low memory prunes.
 All of this without setting MySQL’s query cache size too large.
 Why?
 Because, a query_cache_size of 4 gigabytes is a good example of how query caching cripples performance when trying to scale.